-OLAPLEX SHAREHOLDER ALERT by F - GuruFocus.com
+OLAPLEX SHAREHOLDER ALERT BY F - GuruFocus.com

-Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have untilJanuary 17, 2023to file lead plaintiff applications in a securities class action lawsuit against Olaplex Holdings, Inc. (NasdaqGS: OLPX), if they purchased or acquired the Company’s shares pursuant and/or traceable to the Company’s September 2021 initial public offering (the “IPO”).
+NEW ORLEANS, Nov.
+25, 2022 /PRNewswire/ -- Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have untilJanuary 17, 2023 to file lead plaintiff applications in a securities class action lawsuit against Olaplex Holdings, Inc. (NasdaqGS: OLPX), if they purchased or acquired the Company's shares pursuant and/or traceable to the Company's September 2021 initial public offering (the "IPO").
 This action is pending in the United States District Court for the Central District of California.

 What You May Do